AdobeDocs/commerce-admin.en/help/b2b/assign-companies.md

     ![New Company](./assets/company-create-admin.png){width="700" zoomable="yes"}

-1. You can **[!UICONTROL Assign Child Companies]** by selecting the desired companies that you want to assign to that parent company.
+1. You can **[!UICONTROL Assign Companies]** by selecting the desired companies that you want to assign to that parent company.

 1. Click **[!UICONTROL Confirm]** on the pop-up modal to confirm selection.